 Why choose this course

-Our flexible BA Modern Languages (French and Spanish) focuses on training world-class language experts.
-You will need an A-level or equivalent in at least one of the languages, but you can take one of them ab initio.
-You will study both French and Spanish to a high level, be taught in and gain near-native fluency in both languages and develop your understanding of how languages work, with the opportunity to focus more on one language in the final year.
+You'll need an A-level or equivalent in at least one of the languages, but you can take one of them ab initio.
+You'll study both French and Spanish to a high level, be taught in and gain near-native fluency in both languages, and develop your understanding of how languages work.
+You’ll have the opportunity to focus more on one language in the final year.

 What you will study